 State and Local Taxes on House Flipping

 Federal tax rules get most of the attention, but state and local taxes can hit house flippers just as hard.
-If you flip in a high-tax state such as California, New Jersey, or New York, state income taxes will cut directly into your profits.
-These rates can run into double digits, meaning a large share of your gain is gone before you even account for federal tax.
+If you flip in a high-tax state such as California, New Jersey or New York, state income taxes will cut directly into your profits.
+These rates can run into double digits, meaning a significant portion of your profit is gone before you even account for federal tax.

 On top of state income tax, flippers may be responsible for paying: